Sucre à la Crème

 Maple or Vanilla

-Add about 1 tsp (5 ml) of extract before the butter.
+Add about 1 teaspoon (5 ml) of extract before the butter.

-Dissolve 1-2 tsp (5-10 ml) instant coffee granules in hot cream, before adding the brown sugar.
+Dissolve 1-2 teaspoon (5-10 ml) instant coffee granules in hot cream, before adding the brown sugar.

 Omit the butter.